These docs track the upcoming v1.2.0 dev branch. For current released docs, use v1.1.0.

 8

 This avoids mutating the project environment and keeps optional dependencies isolated.
-Vendor-specific extras such as TensorRT, OpenVINO, and NCNN may still require platform-specific native packages.
+Vendor-specific extras such as TensorRT, OpenVINO, NCNN, and CoreML may still require platform-specific native packages.

 Quickstart